 Labour dispute: A "labour dispute" is a disagreement between employers and a union or a group of employees which they have authority over.
 Such disagreements may lead to strikes and they may become violent at times.
 An employer who is in the midst of a labour dispute is not eligible to hire a foreign worker at that time.

 Labour Market Opinion (LMO): In order to receive a work permit in Canada, an applicant requires a positive "Labour Market Opinion (LMO)".
-Human Resources and Skills Development Canada (HRSDC) may grant an LMO to an applicant after determining whether or not the offer of employment which the applicant holds would have a positive or a negative effect on the Canadian labour market.
+Employment and Social Development Canada (ESDC) may grant an LMO to an applicant after determining whether or not the offer of employment which the applicant holds would have a positive or a negative effect on the Canadian labour market.
 LMOs are more likely to be granted in less populated areas, or for more specialized positions in populated areas.
 For more information about obtaining an LMO, click here.
 For more information about work permits that are exempt from the LMO requirement from the Human Resources and Skills Development Canada, click here.

 Labour shortage: A "labour shortage" occurs when there is not enough qualified and/or certified workers available to be hired for an in-demand occupation.
 If there is a labour shortage in Canada, employers may need to hire foreign workers who are qualified and/or certified and available to do the job that no qualified and/or certified Canadian is available to do.